Grothendieck-Serre in the quasi-split unramified case: A Lindel trick in the setting of Cohen--Macaulay relative curves

-\bpf By \cite{EGAIV4}*{17.11.4}, an open neighborhood $U \subset C$ of $c$ has an \'{e}tale $k$-morphism $U \ra \bA^1_k$.
-Thus, there is a subextension $\ell/k$ of $k(c)/k$ generated by a single element with $k(c)/\ell$ is separable.
-By the primitive element theorem, we need to check that this forces $k(c)/k$ to only have finitely many subextensions $k'/k$.
-Since there are finitely many possibilities for $k' \cap \ell$, we replace $k$ by $k' \cap \ell$ to reduce to considering $k'$ disjoint from $\ell$.
-However, base change to $\ell$ shows that such $k'$ are separable over $k$.
-It remains to recall that, like any finite separable extension, the separable closure of $k$ in $k(c)$ has only finitely many subextensions. \epf
+Thus, there is a subextension $\ell/k$ of $k_c/k$ generated by a single element with $k_c/\ell$ separable.
+By the primitive element theorem, we need to check that this forces $k_c/k$ to only have finitely many subextensions $k'/k$.
+Since there are finitely many possibilities for $k' \cap \ell$, we replace $k$ by $k' \cap \ell$ to reduce to considering those $k'$ for which $k' \cap \ell = k$.
+Like any finite separable extension, the separable closure of $k$ in $k_c$ has only finitely many subextensions.
+Thus, there are finitely many possibilities for the maximal separable subextension $k''/k$ of $k'/k$.
+By replacing $k$ by $k''$ and $\ell$ by $k''\ell$, we therefore reduce to the case when $k'/k$ is purely inseparable.
+Then the subextension $k'\ell/\ell$ of the separable extension $k_c/\ell$ is also purely inseparable, to the effect that $k' \subset \ell$.
+However, $\ell/k$ is generated by a single element, so, by the primitive element theorem, it has only finitely many subextensions. \epf